Aetiology and Diagnosis of Endodontic Disease

 Aims

 To understand the role of micro-organisms in the development of pulpal and periapical disease; to understand biofilms and the roles of synergism and antagonism in biofilm survival.
-Be able to understand the advantages and disadvantages of radiographic and electronic methods of length determination.
+To be able to identify the risk factors in endodontics.

 Objectives